-- Significant Procedural Error that affected the findings and/or sanctioning decision; - New Information/Evidence that was not available at the time of the findings and/or sanctioning decision, or that could not have reasonably been discovered with due diligence, that may/would change the finding and/or sanctioning decisions; - Substantive Due Process Violation; and/or - Excessiveness or insufficiency of the sanctioning decision
+- a) Significant Procedural Error that affected the findings and/or sanctioning decision; - b) New Information/Evidence that was not available at the time of the findings and/or sanctioning decision, or that could not have reasonably been discovered with due diligence, that may/would change the finding and/or sanctioning decisions; - c) Substantive Due Process Violation; and/or - d) Excessiveness or insufficiency of the sanctioning decision

 If none of the above conditions are met, then the original decision will stand.
-If one or more of the above conditions are met, the Dean of the school in which the violation took place shall:

-- review the appeal and make the final determination or refer the case to the Honor Board. - the Dean and Honor Board do not re-hear cases, but rather weigh the merits of the appeal and decide, in accordance with the evidence presented in the faculty member's written narrative and in the appeal materials. - all appeal decisions by the Dean or Honor Board are final.
-The final determination will be communicated to the student and faculty member with copies to the Department Chair, Associate Dean for Case Management and Community Standards, and the Dean, if applicable.
+If one or more of the above conditions are met, the Dean of the school in which the violation took place shall, at the student's discretion, (i) review the appeal and make the final determination or (ii) refer the case to the Honor Board.
+The Dean and Honor Board do not re-hear cases, but rather weigh the merits of the appeal and make a decision in accordance with the evidence presented in the faculty member's written narrative and in the appeal materials.
+All appeal decisions by the Dean or Honor Board are final.
+The final determination will be communicated to the student and faculty member with copies to the Department Chair, Associate Dean for Inclusion and Community Standards and the Dean, if applicable.

-Concurrent Violation of Behavioral Standards
+Alleged Violations of Behavioral Standards